AldoPenaGa/LRT4102-Lab1-IntroPython/README.md

   <p align="center">
   This is the initial lab report for the course titled Robotic Systems Design (LRT4102).
 This report will serve as an introduction to the Python programming language.
-  <br>University of the Americas Puebla - Prof. Dr. César Martínez Torres. "https://www.linkedin.com/in/c%C3%A9sar-martinez-torres-617b5347/?originalSubdomain=mx>"
+  <br>Universidad de las Américas Puebla - Prof. Dr. César Martínez Torres. "https://www.linkedin.com/in/c%C3%A9sar-martinez-torres-617b5347/?originalSubdomain=mx>"
   </p>
 </p>
 <br>